oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 * Where: {{page.where}}
 * Join us and sign up at [Meetup]({{page.event_url}})

-# October 2020 meetup

-## Looking forward to Perl 7
+## How may we transition to Perl 7?

 We have invited _brian d foy_ to speak about the upcoming major release of Perl!
 He'll give us dive into the rationale behind this release, what